siong1987/shortcuts/README.md

 1. Download the release zip from [here](https://github.com/siong1987/system/releases/tag/1.0.0).
 2. Decompress the release folder and copy the apps to your Applications folder.
-3. Try it in Spotlight: Sleep, Logout, Restart, and Shutdown.
+3. Try it in Spotlight: Sleep, Logout, Restart, Lock, and Shutdown.

 ## TODOS